LucasPCotrim/LucasPCotrim/README.md

 <img align="right" width="50%" src="https://github-readme-stats.vercel.app/api?username=LucasPCotrim&count_private=true&theme=onedark" alt="My github stats">

 My name is Lucas Cotrim.
-I'm a Software Developer, Msc.
-Student in Control and Mechanical Automation Engineering at USP and Reinforcement Learning Professor at Mauá Institute of Technology.
+I'm a Software Developer, Msc. in Computer Engineering at USP and former Reinforcement Learning Professor at Mauá Institute of Technology.

 I've been working with **React** and **Node.js** for Web Development and **Python** for Data Science and Machine Learning applications.